lexman/ex-continuous-processing/README.md

 But this is the end of your journey : once it's done, your project auto updates every day !
 Congratulations !

-## What if ?
+## How does it affect usage of my tools ?

-### What if I branch ?
+### What if I create a branch ?
-Travis will update the data on the new branch !
+Travis will [update the data on the new branch](https://travis-ci.org/lexman/ex-continuous-processing/builds/139654598) !
 Thanks to ``git checkout -B $TRAVIS_BRANCH`` on ``before_deploy``...

 ### What if someone forks the project ?
 Making the data will still succeed, but the pushing part will fail.
-The owner of the new project will have to set a new couple of keys : the public key in the github account, and the private key in the travis settings of the project
+The owner of the new project will have to configure a new set of keys : the public key in the github account, and the private key in the travis settings of the project.

 ### What if I restart a former build ?
 Restarting a build which is not the last of a branch will fail.
 But what did you expect ?
-Only the last commit is allowed to publish on a branch or it would be a mess !
+Only the last commit is allowed to publish on a branch, because it would be a mess if you could publish out-of-date data...
 Pushing will display this error message :

     To git@github.com:lexman/ex-continuous-processing.git
      ! [rejected]        master -> master (non-fast-forward)